williamchenghu/fullstack-hy2020/part2/phonebook/README.md

 Make it possible for users to delete entries from the phonebook.
 The deletion can be done through a dedicated button for each person in the phonebook list.
 You can confirm the action from the user by using the _window.confirm_ method.

 The associated resource for a person in the backend can be deleted by making an HTTP DELETE request to the resource's URL.

+## Step 10

+Change the functionality so that if a number is added to an already existing user, the new number will replace the old number by confirming the action from the user.
+It's recommended to use the HTTP PUT method for updating the phone number.